 The Business Consultancy Project usually follows the process below:

 - Recommendations development

 - Final presentation of results

-Throughout this process, we encourage our students to experiment, try out solutions and take an iterative approach to your project.
+Throughout this process, we encourage our students to experiment and try out potential solutions.

 Promoting sustainability is a central theme in the University's strategy.
-So we also want all students taking part in the Business Consultancy Project to find solutions for you that contribute to the UN's Sustainable Development Goals and the circular economy.
+So we want all students taking part in the Business Consultancy Project to find solutions for you that contribute to the UN's Sustainable Development Goals and/or to the Circular Economy.

 Students on any of the following courses can take part in the Business Consultancy Project:

 Supporting your student team

 For most students, this is the first time they'll have taken on a consulting project, and for some it may be their first time working with an external organisation.
 Any help and advice from you to our students in working on their project is welcome.
 You'll have a key role in inspiring the team through sharing your own experiences as well as any suggestions as to how the team can improve.

 It's important to remember that students are expecting to learn and work as consultants, not as an extra resource to carry out day-to-day work.
 You should allow your student team to use their creativity to explore new avenues, including those that might challenge your assumptions about the situation.